Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/g/GSL/README.md

 ### Version 2.7 from CPE 21.06 on

   * The EasyConfig is a mix of the CSCS and Univerity of Antwerpen ones.

+### Version 2.7.1 from CPE 22.05 on

+  * Build on the previous EasyConfig.

+  * There are now versions with OpenMP enabled and without.
+When in doubt which one to use: One should never combine code compiled with the OpenMP version of LibSci with code with the sequential version (or likely any code compiled without OpenMP) as this causes runtime crashed.